SeriousOldMan/Simulator-Controller/README.md

 Want to contribute?
 Great!

   - Build your own plugins and offer them on GitHub.
 Contact me and I will add a link to your plugin in this documentation.

   - Found a bug, or built a new feature?
 Even better.
 Please contact me, and I will give you access to the code repository.

 ### Todos

- - Finalize documentation Wiki...
+ - First and offical stable release build...

 ### License